in2code-de/in2publish_core/Documentation/Admins/Installation/3_Configuration.md

 The configuration is split into three parts:

-* **Extension Configuration** Which defines configuration values so basic they can't be set any later.
+* **Extension Configuration**: Configuration values that are so fundamental that they cannot be set later on.
-* **[LocalConfiguration.yaml](../../Configuration/Yaml/LocalConfiguration.yaml.example)** configuration on Local (Stage)
+* **[LocalConfiguration.yaml](../../Configuration/Yaml/LocalConfiguration.yaml.example)**: configuration on Local to
-  to connect to the production server and configure the modules and behaviour.
+  connect to the production server and configure the modules and behaviour.
-* **[ForeignConfiguration.yaml](../../Configuration/Yaml/ForeignConfiguration.yaml.example)** for the configuration on
+* **[ForeignConfiguration.yaml](../../Configuration/Yaml/ForeignConfiguration.yaml.example)**: for the configuration on
   Foreign (production).

 As of in2publish_core 7.0 you don't need to copy the whole file anymore.